linode/docs/docs/guides/applications/containers/serverless-vs-containers/index.md

 ### Cost

 Serverless applications run only when they need to, which means they cost less to operate than containers when viewed directly.
 However, a problem occurs when considering the cost of application latency.
 Because a container is always running, it provides an immediate response to any request.
-If a serverless application needs to be loaded from outside the cache before running, then there is additional time to consider before the task completes.
+If a serverless application needs to be loaded from outside the cache, there is additional time to consider before the task completes.
 Time is money.
-Consequently, even for loads where the requests are consistent, container applications can actually cost less because they’re more responsive.
+Consequently, even for loads where the requests are consistent, container applications may actually cost less because they’re more responsive.

 ### Deployment Time